gnestor/atom-hashrocket/README.md

 # Hashrocket: Inline Code Debugger with Markers

-New way of easy debugging for **JavaScript, CoffeeScript, Python, Ruby and PHP** developers.
+New way of easy debugging for **JavaScript, CoffeeScript, Python, Ruby, PHP and Bash** developers.

 ```bash
 apm install hashrocket